sercanai/ScreenASO/docs/privacy-policy.md

 - You can view, move, or delete any generated files at any time.
 - If you wish to stop collection, simply halt the CLI and do not re-run the command.
+- The source code is available for inspection at our repository.
-- For questions about how your local data is used, contact the email below.
+- For questions about how your local data is used, please open an issue on our GitHub repository.

 ## 7. Third-Party Services